335iguy/diy-multisensor-cat-feeder/README.md

 -  1x 6"x6"x1/2" Piece of wood of choice
 -  1x 6"x18"x1/2" Piece of wood of choice
 -  2x Drywall screws
+-  5x8mm Coupling (if you can get just one, I should have went with this method and did not, set me back a week)
+-  Various header wires (male-male, male-female, female-female)
+-  Multi-Meter to test voltage from Power Supply to buck converter

+# Building it!
+Sorry, I had no pictures of the build process, but here's what I can give you:
+* Use the 6x6 piece of wood as a base and set the 18x6 level with the base, and screw the 2 drywall screws from the back of the 18x6 through to the 6x6.
+Should hold up nicely.
+* Connect the power supply to the buck converter, and use a small flathead to turn down the voltage to 7v.
+* Use your breadboard and set up the following:
+  (insert Fritzing Schematic here)